mlandis/graphical_model_magnets/README.md

 * Email: [mlandis@gmail.com](mailto:mlandis@gmail.com)
 * Twitter: [@landismj](https://twitter.com/landismj)

-### Motivation

-Probabilistic models are sets of random variables that share a common dependency structure.
-Such models have an equivalent graphical representation, in which model variables are represented by nodes and and variable dependencies are represented by directed edges.
-These graphs are called probabilistic graphical models (PGMs).
-PGMs are useful in modeling for many purposes: from designing efficient algorithms for inference methods, to blueprinting and specifying models, to teaching and communicating how particular models are built.

-I study evolutionary biology.
-A major part of my research involves developing methods for the Bayesian phylogenetics package, [RevBayes](http://revbayes.com).
-In RevBayes, both the scripting language that biologists use to specify models and the computational back-end that's used for inference are designed upon a graphical architecture (papers for the [software](https://academic.oup.com/sysbio/article/65/4/726/1753608) and its underlying [design](https://academic.oup.com/sysbio/article/63/5/753/2847897)).

-When I'm not developing RevBayes code, I use RevBayes to explore evolutionary models to understand how life evolved on the planet (examples of recent work studying [turtle](https://academic.oup.com/sysbio/article/66/2/128/2669985) and [silversword](https://www.biorxiv.org/content/early/2018/04/17/301887) biogeography).
-A major part phylogenetic research requires prototyping and designing new models.
-Similar to how programmers write pseudocode to first sketch out the logical skeleton of unwritten code, I sketch graphical models to initially design the logical skeleton of my model.

-Drawing PGMs to this end is clarifying, and even fun, whether by hand or using graphing software like [TikZ](https://sourceforge.net/projects/pgf/).
-But as model complexity grows, so does the model's graphical representation.
-On particularly uninhibited days, constructing a PGM without prudent urban planning may result in a graph that no longer fits on the board, becomes lopsided, etc. Redistributing the layout of nodes and edges generally means erasing and redrawing large portions of your graph -- perhaps multiple times, depending on how careful you are when brainstorming.
-That's mostly a personal problem, but one others might share.

-More broadly, I've taught at the [Molecular Evolution Workshop](https://molevol.mbl.edu/index.php/Main_Page) in Woods Hole for the past few years.
-With others, I teach portions of the [Bayesian phylogenetics](https://revbayes.github.io/workshops/woodshole2018.html) unit, where I introduce concepts in phylogenetic model building while using RevBayes as a platform.
-My presentation normally relies on either static premade images or hand drawn board work.
-While imagining more effective ways to present the material, magnets came to mind -- magnets where you could write on their surface and rearrange them in whatever way the group's curiosity might take us.
-I thought magnets like this might be available online, but my searches came up empty.
-So the only thing to do was to make some myself!

-The magnets made for a fantastic teaching aid -- e.g. "Who'll volunteer to build the graphical model that specifies such-and-such list of equations?
-How many random variables do you have?
-How many edges are needed?
-What if you treated the value of U to be determined by the function L + z^2 instead of as a constant value?
-What if you set z to be Gamma-distributed with shape 2 and scale 4?" -- it turned what could have been a stale moment into something lively and interactive that involved the whole class.

-I'm more than pleased with how the graphical model magnets turned out.
-And the students and teachers at the workshop seemed to enjoy them, too.
-My thanks go to the MolEvol2018 [Course Participants](https://molevol.mbl.edu/index.php/Participants) for allowing [Tracy Heath](http://phyloworks.org/) and myself to try these out in the classroom!
-Besides teaching, I'm finding the magnets are a pleasant alternative to pen-and-paper for diagramming new models.

 ### Materials

 I prototyped the design with cardboard cutouts to decide what size I liked.
 The below sizes are visible from about 40 feet away.
 These materials aim to balance cost and quality.
 About $40 was enough to build 20 nodes and 20 edges, with much of that being overhead from shipping: